 Mr. Beall was a both a politician and a successful businessman.

 In 1872 Edmond Beall and his brother, Charles, pooled $75 to co-found Beall Brothers Shovel Company later to become Beall Brothers Manufacturing.
 By 1907 they had built their enterprise into the largest manufacturer of miner's tools, railroad implements and heavy equipment in the United States.
 Mr. Beall was also President of the Home Building and Loan Association of Alton.

 The Honorable Mr. Beall started his political career as an Alderman of the 4th ward.
 He became the head of the streets and alleys committee and spearheaded legislation to get the streets of Alton paved with brick.
 “He is considered the man who pulled Alton out of the mud by spearheading the paving of streets and roads throughout the city.” —Centennial History of madison County, Volume II, Published 1912, pg.852-855.

-Mr. Beall went on to become a four term major of Alton, Senator, and would be offered a cabinet position in the Roosevelt administration by his good friend, Theodore Roosevelt.
+Mr. Beall went on to become a four term major of Alton, IL State Senator, and would be offered a cabinet position by his good friend, Theodore Roosevelt.